All Products

 Step 1: Specify routes to the data center

-1. Configure routing policies.
+1. Configure a routing policy.

-Routing Policy 1
+Routing policy 1

-Routing Policy 2
+Routing policy 2

 • Policy Priority: 10.